Orange-eat97/tp/docs/UserGuide.md

 **✏️ Format:**<br>
 `list`

-**🎯 Expected Outcome:**
-* Displays all persons' contact details in the address book.
-* At the panel below the command box, you can see the total number of contacts.

 **📘 Examples:**
 * `list`<br>![result for 'find alex david'](images/list-success-screenshot.png)
+Displays all social workers and beneficiaries' contact details in the address book.
+At the panel below the command box, you can see the total number of contacts.

 <br><br>